Chinese patchwork: Shuitianyi

 Shuitianyi is a form of women's patchwork garment which was popular in the Ming dynasty.
 It was made of irregular fabrics sewn together.
 This form of garment reflected the Ming dynasty's tendency towards fashion novelty.

 Yanchuan patchwork

 Yanchuan patchwork is a distinctive form of traditional Chinese patchwork which is performed by a great number of people in the Yanchuan region of northern Shaanxi province in China.
 It uses combines the use of sewing and embroidery along with a variety of colours, textures and cloths of different shapes to create patterns.
-It originated as a mean to extend the use of damaged clothing by sewing and mending it into traditional patterns while simultaneously increase its aesthetic value.
+It originated as a means to extend the use of damaged clothing by sewing and mending it into traditional patterns while simultaneously increasing its aesthetic value.

 Other uses

 The uses of Chinese patchwork are not limited to traditional clothing but have been widely used in modern society for curtains, children's shoes, caps, dudous, scarves, women's handbags, aprons, men's cigarette cases and wallets.